chulshin7988/Edgewood-Inc/README.md

 -analyzing product sales trends to understand better about the customers -analyzing product refund rates for the refund reasons and figuring out where the business might have the problems to address

-Edgewood_sample_data file contains all sample data for Edgewood-Inc Both product sales analysis and product refund analysis were done in SQL.
+Both product sales analysis and product refund analysis were done in SQL.

--Edgewood_sample_data file contains all sample data for Edgewood-Inc -ForeignKey_constraints file creates different foreign key constraints to different tables to create relational database -Edgewood_Analysis_Queries file consists of different queries to analyze overall performance of the business
+Edgewood_sample_data file contains all sample data for Edgewood-Inc

+ForeignKey_constraints file creates different foreign key constraints to different tables to create relational database

+Edgewood_Analysis_Queries file consists of different queries to analyze overall performance of the business